We believe that responsible investing principles can help provide enduring benefits for our clients and our communities.

 ESG integration – we aim to incorporate material ESG factors into our investment process systematically, across funds and asset classes.

-Engagement – we connect using our influence with companies and issuers to help them innovate and operate more effectively, and partner with stakeholders to drive and advance ESG best practices.
+Stewardship– we connect using our influence with companies and issuers to help them innovate and operate more effectively, and partner with stakeholders to drive and advance ESG best practices.

 Impact – through our investing practices, we seek to drive positive environmental and social outcomes.

-An accord within the United Nations Framework Convention on Climate Change addressing greenhouse-gas-emissions reduction, adaptation, and finance, beginning in year 2020.
+An accord within the United Nations Framework Convention on Climate Change addressing greenhouse-gas-emissions reduction, adaptation and finance, beginning in year 2020.
 At the December 2015 Paris conference, 195 countries adopted the first-ever universal, legally binding global climate deal.
 The agreement sets out a global action plan to put the world on track to avoid dangerous climate change by limiting global warming to below 2°C.

 A ballot cast by one person on behalf of a corporate shareholder who is unable to, or prefers not to attend a shareholder meeting.